Human-Centric Autonomous Systems With LLMs for User Command Reasoning: Acknowledgement

 \section{Acknowledgement}

 Thanks to RPL's members: Xuejiao Zhao and Boyue Jiang, who gave constructive comments on this work.
 We also thank the anonymous reviewers for their constructive comments.

-This work\footnote{We have used ChatGPT for editing and polishing author-written text.} was funded by Vinnova, Sweden (research grant).
+This work\footnote{We have used ChatGPT for editing and polishing author-written text.} was funded by Vinnova and Wallenberg AI, Autonomous Systems and Software Program (WASP), Sweden (research grant).
 The computations were enabled by the supercomputing resource Berzelius provided by National Supercomputer Centre at Linköping University and the Knut and Alice Wallenberg foundation, Sweden. { }